MicrosoftDocs/customer-insights/ci-docs/activities.md

 1. In the **Activity data** step, set the values for the following fields:

    - **Activity name**: Select a name for your activity.
-   - **Entity**: Select an entity that includes transactional or activity data.
+   - **Activity entity**: Select an entity that includes transactional or activity data.
    - **Primary key**: Select the field that uniquely identifies a record.
 It shouldn't contain any duplicate values, empty values, or missing values.

    :::image type="content" source="media/Activity_Wizard1.PNG" alt-text="Set up the activity data with name, entity, and primary key.":::

-1. Select **Next** to go to the next step.
+1. Select **Next**.

 1. In the **Relationship** step, configure the details to connect your activity data to its corresponding customer record.
 This step visualizes the connection between entities.

-   - **First**: Foreign field in your activity entity that will be used to establish a relationship with another entity.
+   - **Foreign key**: Foreign field in your activity entity that will be used to establish a relationship with another entity.
-   - **Second**: Corresponding source customer entity with which your activity entity will be in relationship.
+   - **To entity name**: Corresponding source customer entity with which your activity entity will be in relationship.
 You can only relate to source customer entities that are used in the data unification process.
-   - **Third**: If a relationship between this activity entity and the selected source customer entity already exists, the relationship name will be in read-only mode.
+   - **Relationship name**: If a relationship between this activity entity and the selected source customer entity already exists, the relationship name will be in read-only mode.
 If no such relationship exists, a new relationship will be created with the name you provide in this box.

    :::image type="content" source="media/Activity_Wizard2.PNG" alt-text="Define the entity relationship.":::

    > [!TIP]
    > In B-to-B environments, you can select between account entities and other entities.
 If you select an account entity, the relationship path is automatically set.
 For other entities, you have to define the relationship path over one or more intermediate entities until you reach an account entity.

-1. Select **Next** to go to the next step.
+1. Select **Next**.

 1. In the **Activity unification** step, choose the activity event and the start time of your activity.
    - **Required fields**